 You can register a complaint here about a moving company with CAM.
-If the mover is a CAM member, we will try to facilitate a resolution.
+If the mover is a CAM member, we will try to facilitate a resolution by encouraging communications between you and the mover.
 If the mover is not a CAM member, we're sorry but CAM will not get directly involved in the situation.

 Before you register a complaint with CAM, please read this.